-2. Conquest of Britain; Origin and Power of the King. - After the Romans abandoned Britain the English invaded the island, and in the course of a hundred and fifty years (440-600) conquered it and established a number of rival settlements.
+2. Conquest of Britain; Origin and Power of the King. - After the Romans abandoned Britain the English invaded the island, and in the course of a hundred and fifty years (449-600) conquered it and established a number of rival settlements.
 The native Britons were, in great part, killed off or driven to take refuge in Wales and Cornwall.

 The conquerors brought to their new home the methods of government and modes of life to which they had been accustomed in Germany.
-A cluster of towns - that is, a small number of enclosed 2 habitations - formed a hundred (a district having either a hundred families or able to furnish a hundred warriors); a cluster of bundreds formed a shire or county.
-Each of these divisions had its public meeting, composed of all its freemen or their representatives, for the management of its own affairs.
-But a state of war - for the English tribes fought each other as well as fought the Britons - made a strong central government necessary.
+A cluster of towns - that is, a small number of enclosed habitations (§ 139) - formed a hundred (a district having either a hundred families or able to furnish a hundred warriors); a cluster of hundreds formed a shire or county.
+Each of these divisions had its public meeting, composed of all its freemen or their representatives. for the management of its own affairs.
+But a state of war - for the English tribes fought each other as well as fought the Britons - made of the development of the English Constitution, such as may be conveniently used either for reference, for a general review of the subject, or for purposes of special study.
+D. H. M. For authorities, see Stubbs (449-4485); Hallam (1485-1760); May (1760-1870); Amos (1870-1880); see also Hansard and Cobbett's Parliamentary History, the works of Freeman, Taswell-Langmead (the best one-volume Constitutional History), Feilden (as a convenient reference-book this manual has no equal), and Ransome, in the List of Books.

+1This Summary is inserted for the benefit of those who desire a compact, connected view of the development of the English Constitution, such as may be conveniently used either for a strong central government necessary.
 For this reason the leader of each tribe was made king.
-At first he was chosen, at large, by the entire tribe; later, unless there was some good reason for a different choice, the king's eldest son was selected as his successor.
+At first he was chosen, at large, by the entire tribe; later, unless there was some good reason for a different choice, the King's eldest son was selected as his successor.
 Thus the right to rule was practically fixed in the line of a certain family descent.